-February 2012 Newsletter – New App Announced, RH Best Testing Practices Explained
+February 2012 Rapid RH Newsletter – New App Announced, RH Best Testing Practices Explained

 Wagner Meters Launches New Android RHSpec App